Set up Enterprise Search with SAML 2.0 single sign-on (SSO)

 SAML for Enterprise Search is a platinum feature.

-Configure Elasticsearch for SAML authenticationedit
+Configure Elasticsearch for SAML authentication

 Configure a SAML realm within Elasticsearch for Enterprise Search in Kibana.
 If you are also using standalone Enterprise Search, configure an additional SAML realm for that UI as well.